Shihao-Wang123/shihaowang.github.io/index.md

 Workstation: Shuangqing C740

 Hello, I am Shihao Wang.
-I will become a phD student in Qiuzhen College of Tsinghua University from July 2025, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
+I will be a phD student in Qiuzhen College of Tsinghua University from July 2025, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).

 My research interests focus on the application of algebraic geometry in combinatorics, Hodge theory and geometric representation theory.